isc-projects/stork/doc/user/install.rst

 ``STORK_AGENT_HOOK_DIRECTORY`` or ``STORK_SERVER_HOOK_DIRECTORY`` environment
 variable.

-All the hooks must be compiled for the used Stork application (agent or server) and its exact version.
+All the hooks must be compatible with the used Stork application (agent or server) and its exact version.
 If the hook directory contains non-hook files or out-of-date hooks, then Stork will not run.

 The hooks may provide own configuration options.
 The list of available options